psas/launch-tower-comm/demo/README.md

 ## `kv-ph-demo-dict-listener.py`

-Run the Phidgets webservice, then the keychanger, then this app.
+Start the Phidgets webservice, then the keychanger, then this app.

 A GUI indicator display of the four dictionary keys mentioned in 'keychanger'.